AWinterman/vector-clock/README.md

 This method creates a stream; randomly orders the keys of the clock; pushes onto a newly-created readableStream one object of form  `{id: key, version: n}` per key; and then closes the stream.
+It also `vector_clock.update(vector_clock.id)`.
 This facilitates easily creating digests of all the updates the clock has seen, useful for the [scuttlebutt][]

 # The competition #